 Save Your Natural Teeth with a Root Canal Treatment

-A root canal is a treatment to repair and save a badly damaged, decay tooth, infected or injured tooth.
-The procedure involves removing the damaged and infected tissue inside the tooth (the pulp, which is the nerve and blood supply of the tooth), cleaning and disinfecting it and then filling it.
-The common causes affecting the pulp are a cracked tooth, a deep cavity, repeated dental treatment to the tooth or trauma.
+A root canal is a treatment to repair and save a badly damaged, decayed tooth, infected, or injured tooth.
+The procedure involves removing the damaged and infected tissue inside the tooth (the pulp, which is the nerve and blood supply of the tooth), cleaning and disinfecting it, and then filling it.
+The common causes affecting the pulp are a cracked tooth, a deep cavity, repeated dental treatment to the tooth, or trauma.
 The term “root canal” means cleaning the canals inside the tooth’s root.
-After the root canal is done, the dentist builds the tooth back up and places a crown to restore the tooth.
-A crown is almost always placed afterwards to restore the tooth to its original shape and to prevent the tooth from a future fracture as the root canal makes the tooth weak and brittle over time.
+After the root canal treatment is done, the dentist builds the tooth back up and places a crown to restore the tooth.
+A crown is almost always placed afterward to restore the tooth to its original shape and to prevent the tooth from a future fracture as the root canal makes the tooth weak and brittle over time.

 Damaged nerve tissues and tooth pulp give rise to bacteria.
 If untreated, the bacteria spread through the roots of the tooth to other tissues and surrounding teeth and could cause abscesses.
 Infections that go undiagnosed due to an untreated root canal can also cause swelling on the face and neck.
 You might need a root canal treatment if:

 - The root cause of your tooth pain is severe decay caused by an untreated cavity.

 - You experience a severe toothache when chewing food.

 - There is prolonged pain in your teeth when exposed to heat/cold long after the source has been removed.

 - You suffer from gum disease.

 - The dentin is exposed.